jfangwang/Broadview/README.md

 # Functions of Broadview

 ## Hindsight
-The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates a ___timeline detailing the past influence of your cash-like finances___<sup>II, III</sup>.
+The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates ___a graphed timeline detailing the past influence of your cash-like finances___<sup>II, III</sup>.

 - Checking Accounts + Saving Accounts + Stock - Credit Card Debt<sup>III</sup>, over time since conception